4.71% Fixed For Life NatWest Retirement Interest-Only Mortgage Over 60 2026

-• Get a free no-obligation home valuation that will be based on the full open market value.
+• Get a free, no-obligation home valuation based on the full open market value.

 • Borrow up to 70% of the valuation